CartoDB/carto-vl/docs/guides/08-interactivity-events.md

     });
 });
 ```
-> Notice how `carto.Interactivity` provides you for free with a dynamic change on the mouse pointer when you hover on a feature, and how it handles a collection, cause you can click on several features at the same time if they are near enough.
+> Notice how `carto.Interactivity` provides you with a dynamic change on the mouse pointer when you hover on a feature, and how it handles a collection, because you can click on several features at the same time if they are near enough.

 The `carto.Interactivity` can handle different events:
 - `featureClick`: Fired when the user clicks on features.